Chula Vista Truck Accident Lawyers

 Improper Cargo Loading

-People or companies responsible for loading cargo must always ensure that the load is secured.
+People or companies responsible for loading cargo must ensure that the load is secured.
 It should also be within the permitted weight limit set by California law.
 According to the state’s Department of Transportation (DOT), trucks should not exceed 80,000 pounds in weight.

 Improper cargo loading can directly cause accidents.
 For example, overloading can cause rollovers and tire blowouts.
 Meanwhile, if the cargo is loose, the contents could spill onto the road and hit other motorists and pedestrians.